mininv/demo-mongoDB/README.md

 curl -v http://localhost:8090/v1/ping
 ```

+### Tests
-For tests, change value in property name="hibernate.ogm.datastore.host" on localhost
+Change value in property name="hibernate.ogm.datastore.host" on localhost
-And stop your local mongo, because I used EmbeddedMongo from Springdata.
+and stop your local mongo, because I used EmbeddedMongo from Springdata.